 About ASU Media Relations and Strategic Communications

-research universities in the country.
-Our goal is to create content for, distribute content
+creative team.
+Our goal is to create content for, distribute content to, and create relationships

-to, and manage relationships with internal and external audiences around the globe.
+with audiences around the globe.

 Email us at mediarelations@asu.edu or call us at [CURRENT_PHONE]